 ARROYO GRANDE BERRY FARM

 “The first year taking on the farm there was a lot of trial and error growing strawberries.
-I put in hoop houses when I took over the land to help protect the strawberries from birds as well as prevent the berries from becoming too cold in the evening,” said Maria.
+I put in hoop houses when I took over the land to help protect the strawberries from birds as well as prevent the berries from becoming too cold in the evening,” said Trini.

-Maria started with strawberries and now grows raspberries, snap peas, green beans, zucchini and fava beans are the newest addition to the farm.
+Trini started with strawberries and now grows raspberries, snap peas, green beans, zucchini and fava beans are the newest addition to the farm.
 She rotates the crops throughout the year so there is always something growing.
 Strawberries are rotated with green beans and raspberries are rotated with zucchini.
 Having a diverse crop rotation improves soil health, increases nutrients for the crops and helps to reduces erosion.

 Arroyo Grande is now harvesting sweet raspberries.